Served: 12 years

 Sergeant Dulle responded to U.S. Route 42 at Utica Road in Lebanon where he intended to deploy Stop Sticks.
-At 2:01 a.m., while traveling about 100 miles per hour, Isreal drove the Cadillac off the side of the road and into Sergeant Dulle who was standing outside his vehicle; killing him instantly.
-The Cadillac continued on into a ditch, struck a culvert and lost a tire; then went airborne, sheared off a street sign post, and ended up in a field across Utica Road.
-Isreal, uninjured, escaped on foot.
+He was outside his vehicle at 2:01 a.m., when Israel, traveling about 100 miles per hour, drove the Cadillac off the side of the road and into him, killing him instantly.
+The Cadillac continued on into a ditch, struck a culvert, lost a tire, went airborne, sheared off a street sign post, and ended up in a field across Utica Road.
+Isreal, somehow uninjured, escaped on foot.

-About 5 a.m., the owner of the Cadillac called to report that it had been stolen.
-About 6:15 a.m., a Warren County Deputy Sheriff apprehended Isreal walking 1½ miles from the crash site on State Route 122 at Drake Road.
+Three hours after the murder, about 5 a.m., the owner of the Cadillac called to report that it had been stolen.
+Later, about 6:15 a.m., a Warren County Deputy Sheriff apprehended Isreal who was walking 1½ miles from the crash site on State Route 122 at Drake Road.

 Warren County Prosecutor David Fornshell took the case before a grand jury on Friday, May 13, 2011.
 They returned nine indictments, including Murder, Felonious Assault, Receiving Stolen Property, and Having Weapons Under Disability.
-On October 24, 2011, Isreal was convicted of Murder with a gun specification and sentenced to Life Imprisonment with a minimum actual incarseration of 21 years.
-He has a parole hearing set during March 2044.
+On October 24, 2011, Isreal was convicted of Murder with a gun specification and sentenced to Life Imprisonment with a minimum actual incarceration of 21 years.
+He is currently incarcerated at North Central Correctional Institution and has a parole hearing set during March 2044.
 He will be 55.